awisse/vim-nftables/keywords/README.md

 * Statements: drop, accept, ...

-Multifunction keywords (Keywords that are in two or more categories.
+## Keywords that are in two or more categories.
-Examples: `set, ip`).
-How will these be highlighted?
+Examples: `set`: object or statement, `counter`: object, statement or type).
+A choice is made in each case and the choice is documented in the keyword file.
+Where possible, distinct highlighting is used with `syntax match` commands.